grafana/augurs/crates/augurs-seasons/README.md

-# Seasonality detection for time series
+# Seasonality detection for time series.

 `augurs-seasons` contains methods for detecting seasonality or periodicity in time series.